zieren/eltern-emailer/README.md

 ## How it Works

-Eltern-Emailer logs into the Eltern-Portal website and checks for new messages and updated content in certain [categories](#current-features), e.g. news in `Aktuelles`, messages from teachers in `Kommunikation Eltern/Fachlehrer` and the substitution plan in `Vertretungsplan`.
+Eltern-Emailer logs into the Eltern-Portal website and checks for new messages and updated content in certain [categories](#current-features), e.g.

+* news in `Aktuelles`
+* messages from teachers in `Kommunikation Eltern/Fachlehrer`
+* the substitution plan in `Vertretungsplan`

 It then sends these messages and updates to you via email.

 The application does not interact with any third parties except your email provider.
 It runs on your own desktop or server.
 Currently only timed polling is supported.
 Event-based polling (triggered by the notification email) is [planned](#planned-features).

 ### Requirements

-The application requires the free [Node.js](https://en.wikipedia.org/wiki/Node.js) JavaScript runtime environment.
+Eltern-Emailer requires the free [Node.js](https://en.wikipedia.org/wiki/Node.js) JavaScript runtime environment.
 It is tested on the following platforms:

 * Windows
 * Linux